QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 ```

 Notice that while all variables in the figure above eventually return to their initial
+steady-state values.

-steady-state values, the anticipated increase in $\tau_{ct}$ leads to variations in consumption
+The anticipated increase in $\tau_{ct}$ leads to variations in consumption
-across time:
+and capital stock across time:

 - At $t = 0$:
     - Anticipation of the increase in $\tau_c$ causes an *immediate jump in consumption*.